Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

   allowing a kernel to distribute incoming connections between worker processes.

-This value can be set to `off`, thus disabling the proxy port for this node, enabling a 'control-plane' mode (without traffic proxying capabilities) which can configure a cluster of nodes connected to the same database.
+This value can be set to `off`, thus disabling the proxy port for this node, enabling a 'control-plane' mode (without traffic proxying capabilities) that can configure a cluster of nodes connected to the same database.